hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 - Indy-SDK's "pack" function is used to AuthCrypt the message using the Receiver's public key and the Sender's private key.
   - If the Sender knows the Receiver does not know the Sender's public key, AnonCrypt is used.
   - More details about the Indy-SDK `pack()` function can be found in the `Wire Messages` HIPE (*reference to be provided*).
+- The Indy-SDK's "unpack()" function **must** return the public key of the private key used to sign the message.
+See the note below for the background on this.

+> The bullet above about the unpack() function returning the signer's public key deserves some additional attention.
+The Receiver of the message knows form the "to" field the DID to which the message was sent.
+From that, the Receiver is expected to be able to determine the DID of the Sender, and from that, access the Sender's DIDDoc.
+However, knowing the DIDDoc is not enough to know from whom the message was sent - which key was used to send the message, and hence, which Agent controls the Sending private key.
+This is information must be known to the Receiver so that they know which key to use in responding to the arriving Message.
+> If the unpack() function does not support returning both the message and the Sender's public key, a "from" field in the message would need to be added so that the Sender could explicitly indicate the Sender's key within the DIDDoc.

 ### Required: Minimize information available to the Shared Domain Endpoint